BarakBinyamin/PopulationCount/README.md

 # PopulationCount
 A Generic hardware solution to a PopulationCount algorithm, written in VHDL.
-Testbench and diagrams included.
+Testbench and diagrams included

 - [Description](#description)
 - [Developers info](#developers)